NICHD-BSPC/intro-rnaseq-hpc/lessons/12_automating_workflow.md

 ------------------------------------------------------------------------

-## Parallelizing the analysis for efficiency
+## Parallelizing the analysis for efficiency - convert to SWARM

 Parallelization will save you a lot of time with real (large) datasets.
 To parallelize our analysis, we will still need to write a second script that will call the script we just wrote that takes a fastq file as input (rnaseq_analysis_on_input_file.sh).
 We will still use a `for` loop, but we will be creating a regular shell script and we will be specifying the Slurm directives differently.